AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 ## Data Access in JupyterLab Notebooks

-Currently JupyterLab in Adobe Experience Platform Data Science Workspace supports notebooks for [!DNL Python], R, PySpark, and Scala.
+Currently JupyterLab in Data Science Workspace supports notebooks for [!DNL Python], R, PySpark, and Scala.
 Each supported kernel provides built-in functionalities that allow you to read Platform data from a dataset within a notebook.
 However, support for paginating data is limited to [!DNL Python] and R notebooks.
 This guide focuses on how to use JupyterLab notebooks to access your data.

 **This guide will help you:**
-- Read, Write, and query Platform data using Python, R, PySpark, or Scala Notebooks.
+- Read, write, and query Platform data using Python, R, PySpark, or Scala notebooks.
 - Understand the read limitations of each notebook type.

-to learn more, visit the [JupyterLab Notebook data access developer guide](../data-science-workspace/jupyterlab/access-notebook-data.md)
+To learn more, visit the [JupyterLab Notebook data access developer guide](../data-science-workspace/jupyterlab/access-notebook-data.md)

 ## Package source files for [!DNL Docker] recipe authoring